salt26/gravita-maze/README.md

 ### Map Editor
 * You can use the map editor to make your own custom maps!
-  * Also you can test and play the map in the map editor.
+  * Also you can test and play the custom maps in the map editor.

-#### Windows
-* There are some predefined map files.

-#### Android
-* No predefined map files are provided by default, but you can play Adventure modes without download `Maps.zip` explicitly.
-  * After installing the app, you can download `Maps.zip`, unzip it, and put it in `GravitaMaze/Maps`.

 ### Play Modes
 * There are a Tutorial mode and four Adventure modes.